 Why is Angels Landing so scary?

-First things first: why is the hike to Angels Landing so scary?
-It’s pretty strenuous, it’s 4,5 kilometers uphill and you walk the same way back, so it’s 9 kilometers in total.
-The last kilometer is the scary part, the pathway is very narrow and, on both sides, there are sheer drops of 300 meters or more.
-So hiking this trail is maybe not the best idea if you’re afraid of heights.
+So hiking this trail might not the best idea if you’re afraid of heights.
 Before you start the trail, you’ll see this warning sign, because people have died while hiking on this trail.
+So be careful!

 Hold on to the chains